-• CWES-240 Race and Slavery in the American South from 1619-1860 the line of inquiry that runs through this course.
+• CWES-240 Race and Slavery in the American South from 1619-1860

+Exploring the diverse, complex, and coercive forms of enslavement from European contact to the beginning of the American Civil War--- This is the line of inquiry that runs through this course.
 Recovering the experiences of the enslaved offers students an opportunity to see how systems of oppression did not mute black voices.
 Primary sources, especially memoirs, are essential to this class.
 Material and visual culture of enslaved people also figures prominently in class research projects.
 Racial theory provides students a chance to see how ideologies of oppression arise out of specific, but changing historical circumstances, a critical learning goal of this course.
 CWES 240 and AFS 240 are cross-listed.